 4 Suggest another form of communication

 Maybe you need to care for a sick family member at home and aren’t able to make that lunch meeting in person, but still have the time to set up a phone or video call.
 If the meeting can take place in a format that better accommodates your needs at the moment, ask the attendees to move the meeting to a video or phone call.
 If there isn’t a way to make the meeting work but there are urgent action items to delegate, send an email outlining what you had planned to discuss and note that you intend to follow up soon with further details.
-Another alternative is to have an asynchronous meeting.

 5 Propose an alternative meeting date and time